Rudine village Zlatibor

 Ribnicko Lake on the way to Tornik

-The Old Village is easy to find since it’s not far from the settlement center and it’s dominated by the church.
-There are few stalls next to the entrance with wool products, sweaters and socks, knitted in traditional patterns and colors.
-The museum is right on the other side of the church.
+The Old Village is easy to find since it’s not far from the settlement center and is dominated by the church.
+A few stalls next to the entrance offer wool products, sweaters, and socks, all knitted in traditional patterns and colors.
+The museum lies just on the other side of the church.

 Serbia-travel-Zlatibor-Sirogojno-Glimpses-of-The-World